Entrepreneurship & Innovation Management Minor

-Entrepreneurs are creative problem-solvers that are driven to have a big impact on the world.
-Anyone can be entrepreneurial—whether you want to start the next Facebook, take control of your work-life balance with a lifestyle business, have a positive impact on the world with a social venture, or drive change and innovation in an existing company.
+Entrepreneurs are creative problem-solvers that are driven to create their own financial futures and have a big impact on the world.
+Entrepreneurship is a way of life; anyone can be entrepreneurial—whether you want to start the next Google, take control of your work-life balance with a lifestyle business, be a leader driving change and innovation in an existing company or have a positive impact on the world with a social venture.

-The Entrepreneurship and Innovation Management (EIM) minor is a great complement to any Temple major.
+The Minor in Entrepreneurship and Innovation Management (EIM), offered by the Department of Management, is open to all students and is a great complement to any Temple major.
 It empowers students to follow multiple paths in their professional life and provides the problem-solving skills and strategic perspectives to take one's career to the next level.
-The EIM minor prepares students to start a business, run a consulting or freelancing practice, be a productive member of an entrepreneurial or small business, assume responsibilities in a family business, or become an highly effective leader in any growing, innovative business.
+The EIM minor prepares students to start a business, run a consulting, freelancing or independent professional practice, be a productive member of an entrepreneurial or small business and entrepreneurial ecosystem, assume responsibilities in a family business, or become a highly effective leader in any growing, innovative business or social impact venture.

 John A. McClendon, Chair